flutterWithChris/nativ/README.md

 # nativ

-An app to connect travelers with locals for a more authentic, easier, &amp; safer trip.
+A mobile app designed to connect travelers abroad with locals AKA Nativ's.
+Making travel plans easier, safer, & more authentic.

+Built on Flutter & Firebase.